Damned (TV series)

-Damned is a British television sitcom shown on Channel 4.
-It is set in the office of the children's services department of fictional Elm Heath Council.
+Damned is a British television sitcom shown on Channel 4, premiering on 27 September 2016.
+Created by and starring Jo Brand, the series is set in the office of the children's services department of fictional Elm Heath Council.

 Production

 In March 2014, Sky Arts announced that it was reprising its Playhouse Presents series of self-contained television plays.
 Jo Brand and Morwenna Banks penned a script for what was hoped to be a pilot episode.
 Sky Arts aired the episode but never commissioned it to series; so Brand, Banks, and comedic writer Will Smith re-developed it for Channel 4, who announced its commission in May 2016.

 Broadcast

 The first series premiered on Channel 4 on 27 September 2016, and concluded on 1 November 2016.
 In February 2017, Channel 4 commissioned a second six-episode series.
 Series 2 began broadcasting on 14 February 2018.
 Episode 5 of the second series was not aired as planned on 14 March 2018 to make space for a tribute to Professor Stephen Hawking, who had died a day earlier.
 The episode was then aired a week later on 21 March 2018 as a double feature alongside the sixth and final episode of the second series.